quells/darksky-weather-alfred/README.md

 # Copyright

-The Forecast name and logo are wholly owned by The Dark Sky Company, LLC.
-Kai Wells does not own or claim to own anything related to Dark Sky.
+The Forecast and Dark Sky names and logos are wholly owned by The Dark Sky Company, LLC.
+Kai Wells does not own or claim to own anything related to Forecast or Dark Sky.

 # Version History

+## 1.2.1 - April 6, 2013

+- Bug fix for international locations.

 ## 1.2 - April 4, 2013

 - Updated script to use the new Forecast.io API rather than the Dark Sky API.
 - Workflow now opens Forecast.io instead of Accuweather.com when an item is selected.
 - Includes a forecast for today and tomorrow in addition to the current conditions.
+- Uses Forecast.io icon instead of Dark Sky icon.

 ## 1.1 - February 6, 2013